belgium flag

 Picture

-The investor must have invested (or be in the process of investing) a substantial amount of money in their US enterprise.
-This requirement is often misunderstood and the topic of much discussion.
-The most common question an E2 visa lawyer is asked is, “How much money do I need to invest to qualify for the E2 visa?”
-The E2 visa rules and regulations do not require any specific minimum investment.
-The appropriate investment is the amount of money it takes to make the US enterprise operational.
-As such, the amount of investment required will depend entirely on the specific business an E2 investor creates.
-For example, if a potential investor wishes to establish a boutique hotel, and it will take approximately $500,000 USD to get that business running, then the appropriate investment is $500,000 USD.
-Alternatively, if an investor wants to create a small IT consultancy company and requires only $60,000 USD to do so, then the appropriate investment is $60,000 USD.
+The investor must have invested (or be actively investing) a substantial amount of money in their U.S. enterprise.
+This requirement is often misunderstood and widely discussed.
+The most common question posed to an E-2 visa lawyer is, 'How much money do I need to invest to qualify for the E2 visa?'
+E-2 visa rules and regulations do not specify a minimum investment.
+The appropriate investment is whatever amount is needed to make the U.S. enterprise operational.
+Consequently, the required investment depends entirely on the specific business an E-2 investor establishes.
+For instance, if a potential investor wishes to set up a boutique hotel and it will take approximately $500,000 USD to get that business running, then the appropriate investment is $500,000 USD.
+On the other hand, if an investor wants to create a small IT consultancy company and requires only $60,000 USD to do so, then the appropriate investment is $60,000 USD.

-Unfortunately, there are many immigration lawyers who incorrectly advise clients they must invest a minimum $100,000 USD or even $250,000 USD to successfully obtain an E2 investor visa.
+Unfortunately, many U.S. immigration lawyers inaccurately advise clients that they must invest a minimum of $100,000 USD or even $250,000 USD to successfully obtain an E-2 investor visa.
 This is simply not true.
-While it’s important to ensure the investment meets the substantiality requirement for the E2 category, it is possible to have the visa approved with an investment of $50,000 USD.
+While it's important to ensure the investment meets the substantiality requirement for the E-2 category, it is possible to have the visa approved with an investment of under $100,000 USD.

-In addition to the above requirements, the investor must be coming to the US in order to direct and develop the E2 business.
-This requirement is interpreted to mean that the E2 investor must own at least 50% of treaty enterprise.
-It is also possible to apply with another E2 applicant as treaty co-investors, whereby each investor owns 50% of the business.
-There is no need that the investors be from the same country, as long as they are nationals of a treaty country.
-In fact, it may be beneficial for the E2 company to be registered as having the ownership from two different countries when it comes to sending E2 employees to work in the US at a later date.
-For example, if an E2 company is owned 50% by Belgian nationals and 50% by French nationals, once registered with a US embassy, they can subsequently send both French and Belgian nationals to work for the company as E2 employees provided they will serve in an executive, managerial, or specialized position.
+In addition to the above requirements, the investor must be coming to the U.S. to direct and develop the E-2 business.
+This stipulation is interpreted to mean that the E-2 investor must own at least 50% of the treaty enterprise.
+It's also possible to apply with another E-2 applicant as treaty co-investors, whereby each investor owns 50% of the business.
+There's no requirement for the investors to hail from the same country, as long as they are nationals of a treaty country.
+In fact, it may be beneficial for the E-2 company to be registered with ownership from two different countries when it comes to sending E-2 employees to work in the U.S. at a later date.
+For example, if an E-2 company is owned 50% by Belgian nationals and 50% by French nationals, once registered with a U.S. embassy, they can subsequently send both French and Belgian nationals to work for the company as E-2 employees provided they will serve in an executive, managerial, or specialized position.

 The Barella Global Advantage

-While the E2 visa is a nonimmigrant visa – meaning it does not lead directly to a green card, an investor may apply to renew their visa indefinitely.
-It is possible to eventually obtain permanent resident status in the future by seeking an alternative visa category once inside the US.
-Additionally, eligible family members (spouse and unmarried children under the age of twenty-one) may obtain derivative visas to join the principal investor in the United States.
-The spouse of an E2 investor is also eligible to apply for employment authorization.
+While the E-2 visa is a nonimmigrant visa—meaning it doesn't directly lead to a green card—an investor may apply to renew the visa indefinitely.
+It's possible to eventually obtain permanent resident status in the future by seeking an alternative visa category once inside the U.S. Furthermore, eligible family members (spouse and unmarried children under the age of twenty-one) may obtain derivative visas to join the principal investor in the U.S. The spouse of an E-2 investor is also eligible to work in the United States incidental to their status.

-Contact our Brussels or London office to arrange a consultation with one of our E2 visa lawyers.
+Contact our U.S. immigration law office to arrange a confidential consultation with one of our E-2 visa lawyers.

 Submit an Inquiry